fidelity/kraan/docs/dev-guide.md

     '--git-user' set (or override) the GIT_USER environment variables.
     '--git-token' set (or override) the GIT_CREDENTIALS environment variables.
     '--git-url' set the URL for the git repository from which Kraan should pull AddonsLayer configs.
-    '--toolkit' to generate GitOps toolkit components.
+    '--no-git-auth' to indicate that no authorization is required to access git repository' '--toolkit' to generate GitOps toolkit components.
     '--debug' for verbose output.
     '--dry-run' to generate yaml but not deploy to cluster.
 This option will retain temporary work directory.